At BETTER we take care to recommend items we hope you'll enjoy! Just so you know, BETTER may get a small share of the revenue.

 Big Magic: Creative Living Beyond Fear, by Elizabeth Gilbert, $13, Amazon

 “This is the book that gave me permission to be creative and to honor my day job while working on my side hustle,” says Krista Williams, who had a marketing job by day while she created a lifestyle blog and podcast by night.
 She’s now fully self-employed as a blogger and host of the Almost 30 Podcast.
-“This book is a beautiful discussion of some of the less glamorous realities of living a creative life — like the struggle to produce quality work and fears of inadequacy or comparison.
+“This self-help book is a beautiful discussion of some of the less glamorous realities of living a creative life — like the struggle to produce quality work and fears of inadequacy or comparison.
 I love how Gilbert weaves in her own experience, which creates an inspiring and relatable narrative.”

 The Seven Spiritual Laws of Success, by Deepak Chopra, $11, Amazon

 Author and speaker Chopra shares an alternative perspective on achieving success, writing about the unseen forces that affect the flow of money in our lives.
 It might sound a little woo-woo, but as Moore explains, “Success is all about the flow of give and take.
 This book shows you how to manage the flow of abundance that wants to reach you.”

 Rocket Fuel: The One Essential Combination That Will Get You More of What You Want from Your Business, by Gino Wickman and Mark C. Winters, $15, Amazon

 Ready to get back to basics?
 This practical guide will help turn your ideas into a business.
 “If you need help working on your business instead of in your business, this book is a must,” says Julie Solomon, a publicist turned brand consultant and host of The Influencer Podcast.
 “This book really helped me figure out the overall structure of my team, and most importantly, how I could make sure to stay in the visionary role of my business.”

 The Artist's Way, by Julia Cameron, $12, Amazon